 This account, and that of Lt Donald Inglis, suggests Mannock was shot down somewhere to the south of Calonne-sur-la-Lys, apparently near La Pierre au Beure (some accounts use the spelling 'Beurre' but to be consistent in this article we will use 'Beure').
 This location is to become a point of contention as we will see.
 The Track which is key to the geography of the subsequent mystery is known as "Butter Lane” on British Trench maps.

-Above: Butter Lane (Map courtesy of Great War Digital) The red flag is the point '36a Q22a 5.1' mentioned below.
+Above: Butter Lane (Map from the WFA's 'TrenchMapper' collection) The marker is the point '36a Q22a 5.1' mentioned below.

 The Germans subsequently provided a grave location, but their description – and later reports by the Imperial War Graves Commission - have caused great confusion and debate.